yoshiya-usui/extractResistivityFromFEMTICResults/README.md

 In the name of points files, the x-, y-, and z-coordinates (km) should be listed for each point.

-If the program works appropriately, the resistivity (Ohm-m) of each point are listed with  the x-, y-, and z-coordinates in the output file (resistivity.txt).
+If the program works appropriately, the resistivity (Ohm-m) of each point is listed with the x-, y-, and z-coordinates in the output file (resistivity.txt).